 Our team of attorneys at Del Sardo & Montanari will work to provide the most effective legal counsel to help you make the decisions necessary and obtain the best possible outcome for you and your loved ones.
 We understand the pressure on your shoulders and the implications of a life-changing decision like divorce.
 We will help you protect your assets and, most importantly, protect your rights.
 Call us at (973) 233-4396 for more information.

 Gather Information and Know Your Rights Before Agreeing to any Divorce Settlement

 This being said, the goal is not to agree to all terms or any settlement, but to consider the long term benefits and drawbacks of the settlement.
 However, before you can settle in an intelligent manner information is the biggest resource.
 It is critical that you enter any divorce with full knowledge of the assets and liabilities of the family.

 Divorce settlements are often formulaic.
-Regardless of the nature of the marriage, the economics of any settlement are governed by law and not emotions.
+Regardless of the nature of the marriage, the economics of any settlement is governed by law and not emotions.
 It is a frequent mistake or misstep for many to seek greater settlements based on marital fault or the bad behavior of a spouse.
 Prolonging litigation, for this reason, is costly and does not often end well.
 It is important to both think and settle intelligently and dispassionately.
-This approach, in many cases, will prove to put you and your family in a better financial and personal situation post divorce.
+This approach, in many cases, will prove to put you and your family in a better financial and personal situation post-divorce.

 What you will need to do to prepare for Divorce